slaycatzx0x/minecraft-archive/README.md

 # slaycat's minecraft archive
 the official slaycat minecraft archive

+### disclaimer

+this repository does not distribute any copyrighted minecraft files.
+all scripts in this project download assets directly from official mojang servers.
+this archive is intended only for use with the official minecraft launcher and for preservation purposes.

+not affiliated with mojang or microsoft. (scroll down for instructions for install)

 # how to install versions:
 1. open any of the folders and download the batch script
 2. run the script, this will download files from the official mojang servers